 What to do if the measured radon concentration is higher than the reference value?

-If the radon concentration measured exceeds the reference value, the employer must conduct additional analyses or perform measures that reduce the radon concentration and thereby also the worker’s exposure to radon.
-STUKs Inspector will contact the employer and ask for additional information.
+If the radon concentration measured for at least two months exceeds the reference value, the employer must conduct additional analyses or perform measures that reduce the radon concentration.
+STUK's inspector will contact the employer and ask for additional information.
 After this, STUK will give demands to the employer for further measures to be taken and deadlines to carry them out.
 A few examples: